capitol reef national park utah

 We’ll let you in on a little secret.
 If you really want to escape the crowds then check out some of our nation’s most magnificent forests.
 Compared to the national parks, they’re typically much less crowded.
 And we’ve got some great recommendations for you beginning with Black Hills National Forest.

-Situated in western South Dakota, the Black Hills National Forest comprises 1.2 million acres of unparalleled beauty.
+Situated in western South Dakota, the Black Hills National Forest comprises 1.2 million acres of incredible beauty.
 Rising far above the surrounding prairie, the Black Hills even contains the tallest peak east of the Rocky Mountains.
 Boasting over 13,000 acres of wilderness, 1,300 miles of streams, 450 miles of hiking trails, and 2 national scenic byways, it’s no wonder why so many consider the Black Hills a recreation paradise.

 Whether it’s fishing, hunting, horseback riding, mountain biking, hiking, or just about anything else, the Black Hills offers a spectacular backdrop for your favorite outdoor activities.
-We encourage you to visit this beautiful landscape and experience this truly unique part of America.
+We encourage you to visit this beautiful landscape and experience this unique part of America.

 8. Bridger-Teton National Forest